jonatak/go-form3/README.md

 I decided to stick with the standard library for unit and integration testing, I only included testify for assert.

-I choose to put the integration test in his own package, I don't know what is the best practice with the go community regarding this, but I though that having a separate package made more sense as I want to be able to test the library the same way an user will use it.
+I choose to put the integration test in its own package, I don't know what the best practice within the Go community, but I though that having a separate package made more sense as I want to be able to test the library the same way a user will use it.

 I decided to use build flags to separate unit and integration test.